fritz007x/tile-matcher/README.md

 # Tile Matching Application

-This application matches photos of tiles taken on-the-fly with a catalog of reference tile images.
+This is my final project for the course CAI2840C-2253-7384 Introduction to Computer Vision.
+The application matches photos of tiles taken on-the-fly with a catalog of reference tile images.

 ## Features